-- appropriate to take to promote the public safety objective and demonstrate how they will achieve that. - 5.4 The Council will consider attaching Conditions to licences and permissions to promote safety, and these may include Conditions drawn from the Model Pool of Conditions relating to 'Public Safety'
+- appropriate to take to promote the public safety objective and demonstrate how they will achieve that. - 5.4 Whenever security operatives/door supervisors are employed at licensed premises to carry out any security function they must be licensed by the Security Industry Authority (SIA).
+Competent and professional door supervisors are key to public safety at licensed premises.
+If a licensee directly employs security operatives he/she will need to be licensed by the SIA as a supervisor/manager. - 5.5 The Council will consider attaching Conditions to licences and permissions to promote safety, and these may include Conditions drawn from the Model Pool of Conditions relating to 'Public Safety'